 In the years after the Second World War, the economy of the Western world, and especially the economies of Europe, started to recover and to show growth.
 The rebuilding of factories, of roads and bridges, of cities and houses, of harbors and airports had started.
 The economy of Europe had become an engine of growth for the whole Western world.
 Countries, companies and people prospered, and a great period of economic growth, rising wages, and improved living standards started in Europe.
 The combination of rebuilding and new investment made Europe a great place to do business.
 For companies, Europe was a vast market, with its members more or less unified in terms of market regulation, infrastructure, investment policy, and culture.
 Firms set up factories, invested, and found new markets, and these investments were largely debt-funded.

 As SEO experts and content creators, it is imperative to understand GPT 3.
 Does this mean human writing is obsolete?
 Can it produce a high-quality copy?
-Does this mark a new age of SEO-spam bots churning out unlimited garbage content?
+Does this mark a doomsday scenario where SEO-spam bots churn out unlimited garbage?

 While there are some truths to these sentiments, we think the overhype surrounding GPT 3 needs more clarity.
-To understand the impact of text generation technologies on SEO and content writing, we need to first break down what it does, why it matters, and how it works.
+To understand the impact of text generation technologies on SEO and content writing, we need to first break down what GPT 3 does, why it matters, and how it works.

 GPT-3 and its predecessor technologies (GPT and GPT 2) are a line of research on general NLP (Natural Language Processing) models developed by OpenAI.
 But what does it mean to be general?